lionelmace/iks-lab/book/monitor-cluster-logs.md

 # Logging with LogDNA

-IBM Log Analysis with LogDNA is a third-party service that you can include as part of your IBM Cloud architecture to add log management capabilities.
-IBM Log Analysis with LogDNA is operated by LogDNA in partnership with IBM.
+Log Analysis with LogDNA is a third-party service that you can include as part of your IBM Cloud architecture to add log management capabilities. **Log Analysis with LogDNA** is operated by LogDNA in partnership with IBM.

-On the IBM Cloud, to configure cluster-level logging for a Kubernetes cluster, you must provision an instance of the IBM Log Analysis with LogDNA service.
+In order to configure cluster-level logging for a Kubernetes cluster, you must provision an instance of Log Analysis with LogDNA service.

 ![](./images/logdna-architecture.png)